jank-lang/jank/lein-jank/README.md

   :main my-app.core
   ...)
 ```

 - Run the project: `lein jank run <args>`

-Make sure you have `jank` executable on your path.
+Make sure you have `jank` executable on your `PATH`.

-This plugin delegates classpath generation to leiningen.
-Execute `lein classpath` to find your project's classpath.

 Run the following to know more

 ```
-$ lein jank help
+lein jank help
 ```